 However, cost isn’t everything.

-Fortunately, most 6” and smaller doublets usually take no more than a half hour to acclimate from a typical indoor environment to freezing temperatures, and if you regularly observe on extremely cold nights, you could just put the telescope out before you go outside.
-Triplet apochromats may take longer to acclimate to the cold at larger apertures, but as with a big Dobsonian, the time you’ll often need to set a large/heavy scope up is probably going to negate that anyhow.
+Fortunately, most 6” and smaller doublets usually take no more than a half hour to acclimate from a typical indoor environment to freezing temperatures.
+If I’m regularly observing on extremely cold nights, I just put the telescope out before I go outside.
+Triplet apochromats often take longer to acclimate to the cold at larger apertures, but as with a big Dobsonian, the time I need to set a large/heavy scope up negates that anyhow.

 Weight